 The other important area for further research is that of the relationship of RIF's to building (rather than component) performance standards.
-This type of analysis would take into account the many energyflow interactions which occur among the various components of a building, rather than study each component in isolation.
-With Department of Energy funding, researchers at NBS are currently developing such a model for determining optimum building performance criteria.
+This type of analysis would take into account the many energy-flow interactions which occur among the various components of a building, rather than study each component in isolation.
+Researchers at NBS are currently involved in developing such a model for determining optimum building performance standards.
 Once this model has been completed, the effect of using RIF's in determining socially optimum building performance standards can be assessed.